Marwanmhks/Lenra/README.md

 We are planning to release the source of lenra under the MIT License but we are not ready yet.
 We first want to build a great tool that you will like.
 Only then we will provide you the source code of Lenra.

-We already released some of our tools and dependancies under an open source licence and more are coming !
+We already released some of our tools and dependancies under an open source licence and more is coming !

 <p align="right">(<a href="#top">back to top</a>)</p>